Grade Level: 5 (3-5)

 - Transportation – This includes the use of waterways for industrial shipping (such as the Mississippi River) and the transportation of materials through pipelines (natural gases, liquids, oil or coal in a water "slurry" carried from Black Mesa Coal Mine, AZ, to Mojave, NV).

-- Household Hazardous Waste Products – Annually, an estimated 300,000 tons of household hazardous waste products (chemicals, detergents, bleach, etc.) enter the water system by way of household drains or go unchecked into landfills.
-(Source: 1992 Environmental Almanac, World Resource Institute)
+- Household Hazardous Waste Products – Annually, the average US household produces 530,000 tons of household hazardous waste products (chemicals, detergents, bleach, etc.) If improperly disposed, these can pollute the water system.
+Though safe disposal options of household hazardous waste has improved, in the early 1990's an estimated 300,000 tons of household hazardous waste products entered the water system each year by way of household drains or go unchecked into landfills.
+(Sources: 2012 Household Hazardous Waste, PSI; 1992 Environmental Almanac, World Resource Institute)

 Effects of Water Pollution